Gauthier Mvumbi

-Gauthier Mvumbi (born 15 May 1994) is a French handball player born to immigrants from the Democratic Republic of the Congo (DR Congo).
+Gauthier Thierry Mvumbi (born 15 May 1994) is a French handball player born to immigrants from the Democratic Republic of the Congo (DR Congo).
 He plays at the pivot position and represented the DR Congo on its men's national handball team during the 2021 World Men's Handball Championship.
 Due to his massive size and skill, he became a viral video sensation at the world championship, where he was referred to as the "Shaq of Handball" and the "Congo Colossus".

 Early years and size

-Mvumbi was born in 1994 in France.
+Mvumbi was born in 1994 in Dreux, France.
 His parents emigrated from Kinshasa and settled in Dreux where Mvumbi grew up.
+He acquired French nationality on 22 December 2003, through the collective effect of his parents' naturalization.
 He began playing handball with friends in 2007.
 He was a basketball fan growing up, and he cited Michael Jordan, LeBron James, Kevin Durant, and Shaquille O'Neal as his idols.
 Asked what distinguishes him, Mvumbi pointed to "my physique and my efficiency ...
 My strengths are my strength and my speed for shorter distances."

 Mvumbi is officially listed as being 1.92 meters (6.29 feet) tall and officially weighing 110 kilograms (242 pounds), though other sources indicate that his weight has been understated.
 Some reports placed his weight during the 2021 world championship at 137 kilos (302 pounds).

 Prior to the 2021 world championship, Mvumbi played for Dreux AC in Nationale 2, a lower division of France's Ligue Nationale de Handball.
 Mvumbi previously played six seasons with Vernouillet in Nationale 1, but he returned to his hometown of Dreux in the summer of 2020, where he lived with his parents.